 2. SCHOOL PRINCIPAL: The principal is actively engaged in the decision-making process as most districts have paperwork and procedures in place.
 So it would be best to have the initial discussion with the principal soon after speaking with your child’s current teacher.
 The principal will be able to walk you through the process.
 Also, unlike holding a child back, in which case the parent usually has the final say, the final decision regarding skipping a grade lies with the school officials.

 3. CHILD: Discuss the idea with your child (if you haven’t done so already).
 Ask him/her if s/he’s interested?
 How s/he would feel about making new friends?
 Does s/he has any fears about skipping ahead?
 How would s/he feel about being the youngest (and possibly smallest) kid in the grade?
 How would s/he feel about possibly not being the “smartest” kid in the grade?Is s/he motivated for the challenge and ready to work hard?

 4. OTHERS: Ask the principal, teacher, and friends if they know of any other students who have skipped a grade.
 It would be helpful to hear a firsthand testimony from those students and families about their experience.

 While there is plenty of longitudinal research that supports the positive results of grade-skipping–academically and socially, it isn’t for every child.
 Just because a child qualifies (by all measures) to skip a grade, doesn’t guarantee success.
 Each and every child is unique, and thus it is very important to engage in a thoughtful decision-making process with a team.

 - should my child skip a grade

-- should my son skip a year at school
+- should my child skip a high school grade

 - should my child skip kindergarten